sur950/any_link_preview/README.md

 ## Notes

 - Do you have any suggestions in improving the Package?
 I really love to collaborate.
 Do contact me <a href="https://www.linkedin.com/public-profile/in/suresh-konakanchi-b47602117">here</a>.
-- If you have used this package in your application, if dev time is saved, Drop a coffee <a href="https://paypal.me/suresh950?locale.x=en_GB">here</a>.
+- If you have used this package in your application & saved your dev time then feel free to buy me a coffee by clicking <a href="https://paypal.me/suresh950?locale.x=en_GB">here</a>.
 - This package is open for contribution(s).
 - <span style="color:skyblue;">Can be used as a Widget or as a Method(function)</span>
-- <span style="color:blue;">AnyLinkPreview.isValidLink()</span> method to check if the link is valid or not
+- Call <span style="color:blue;">AnyLinkPreview.isValidLink()</span> method to check if the link is valid or not (Strongly suggested to call it before using it in Widget).

 ## <span style="color:orange;">⭐ Don't forgot to Star the repo</span>